Two ways to fix the Amazon High Pricing Errors that drive every FBA seller insane.

 In this article, I set out to do two things: Tell you how to make the existing solutions work, and share a new solution I’ve never seen talked about before.

-Why do Amazon “high pricing errors” happen, and what are they?
+Why do “high pricing alerts” happen, and what are they?

-Okay, so you’re selling with Fulfillment by Amazon.
-You sell FBA (partially) to reap the benefits of the “pricing leverage” Fulfillment by Amazon offers.
+Here’s what happens: You’re selling with Fulfillment by Amazon.
+You use FBA (partially) to reap the benefits of the “pricing leverage” Fulfillment by Amazon offers.
 You normally price significantly above the lowest Merchant Fulfilled offer.

-Then you see a listing deactivated for a “Potential high pricing error.”
-Sometimes hundreds of listings.
+Then you see a listing has been deactivated.
+Amazon gives the reason “Potential high pricing error.”
+Sometimes this can happen to hundreds of listings at once.

 It starts when you either notice an email from Amazon like this: